SoftwareEngineeringToolDemos/FSE-2014-RefDistiller/README.md

 * :x: Source code (not available)
 * :white_check_mark: [The original tool](https://github.com/SoftwareEngineeringToolDemos/FSE-2014-RefDistiller/blob/master/refDistiller.rar) (available)

 This repository was constructed by [Apoorv Mahajan](https://github.com/apoorvmahajan) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
-Thanks to Miryung Kim for his help in establishing this repository.
+Thanks to Dr.Miryung Kim for her help in establishing this repository.